xan105/node-powertoast/README.md

 Windows limitation
 ===================

-Windows 8/8.1 have very basic notification compared to Windows 10, some options will be ignored.
+Windows 8/8.1 have very basic notification compared to Windows 10, some options will be ignored.<br />
 Windows 7 and before don't have toast notification and thus will throw the error "Unsupported Windows version".<br />

 Example